 PDF download Download Article

-1. The cut is usually longer on top (around 6–7 inches (15–18 cm)) with a shorter, blended back and sides (around 3–4 inches (7.6–10.2 cm)).
+1. Hairston says a flow haircut is longer on top, shorter and tighter on the sides, with a lot of transition to it.[1]
+The top is usually around 6–7 inches (15–18 cm)) with a shorter, blended back and sides (around 3–4 inches (7.6–10.2 cm)).
 The secret to this hairstyle is lots of layering, which creates that effortlessly flowy, textured, and relaxed look.
-“Layering hair gives you movement—it gives the hair body, allows a style to hold longer, and it gives a symmetrical shape to the hair,” explains Foster.[1]
+“Layering hair gives you movement—it gives the hair body, allows a style to hold longer, and it gives a symmetrical shape to the hair,” explains professional hair stylist Courtney Foster.[2]

 • Male celebrities who have rocked the flow hairstyle include Timotheé Chalamet, Harry Styles, Chase Stokes, Bradley Cooper, Milo Ventimiglia, Dev Patel, and Keanu Reeves.[5]